alisalehi1380/7learn/README.md

 ```
 It takes a long time.
 Because the last seeder is creating 1 milion record in databae and elasticsearch. but don't wory. you can use the system simultaneously.

-Also for any seson if elasticseach datas destroyed don't wory. that's enough just running following command:
+Also for any reson if elasticseach datas destroyed don't wory. that's enough just running following command:
 ```bash
 docker-compose exec app php artisan elastic-syncer
 ```